s7manth/tp/docs/UserGuide.md

    * Manage tasks for yourself via the [new task](#adding-a-new-task-newtask) and [delete task](#deleting-an-existing-task-deltask) commands.

-4. Repeat steps 2 and 3 when necessary.
+4. Repeat steps 2 and 3 whenever necessary.

 5. Exit the application via the [exit command](#exiting-tailor-exit) or by pressing the close button for the application.